 - 2 tbsps water (add a bit more if you prefer a fluid sauce)

 - 1 teaspoon (tsp) Sriracha hot chili sauce (or any kind of hot chili sauce)

 Keeps for 5-7 days in fridge in a sealed jar.

-Slice the pressed blocks lengthwise in half so that they are about 1 cm thick.
+If thick, slice the pressed blocks lengthwise in half so that they are about 1 or 2 cm thick.
 Thickness matters with tofu.